Treatment of the disease

 Lyme disease is treated with antibiotics and the earlier the treatment is started the better the outcome.
 However the optimum drug, dose and duration are not known.

-See our Guidelines page for the guidelines and guidance referred to within the UK.
+See our Guidelines page for other guidelines and guidance referred to within the UK.

 Clinical Knowledge Summaries (CKS) for Lyme disease does not go into treatment detail, and for anything but early treatment at the erythema migrans stage recommends referral to a specialist.
 Unfortunately UK consultants see few Lyme disease cases and experience is spread thinly across the UK’s GPs.
 Although a House of Lords debate supported a call for development of a national network of interested NHS clinicians, the NHS has no specialists in Lyme disease.